mmckegg/mutant/README.md

 ```

 You can use these as your primary state atoms.
 I often use them like classes, extending them with additional methods to help with a given role.
 Another nice side effect is they work great for serializing/deserializing state.
 You can call them with `JSON.stringify(struct())` to get their entire tree state, then call them again later with `struct.set(JSON.parse(data))` to put it back.
 This is how state and file persistence works in [Loop Drop](https://github.com/mmckegg/loop-drop-app).

-### Value

-This is almost the same as [observable](https://github.com/dominictarr/observable) and [observ](https://github.com/raynos/observ).
-There's only a couple of small differences: you can specify a default value (fallback when null) and it will throw if you try and add a non-function as a listener (this one always got me)

 ### MappedArray